![]() |

 For the first time, this product range comes with a user-friendly optical setup guide which displays signal values while the safety system is operating.
 It is said to be a time-saving solution as the user no longer needs to switch to set-up mode for optimum configuration of the sensors.
 If, for example, the sensors on the light grids get dirty and the signal strength is weakened as a result, an optical warning is triggered so that corrective measures can be taken promptly.
 This means malfunctions can be corrected early and unplanned system downtime avoided.

-- Small safety light barriers
+- New compact safety light barriers

 - Schmersal launches new safety field box